 He is also in high demand as a woodwind doubler.
 Andrew has played over 50 different shows at various theatres including the Buell Theatre, the Arvada Arts Center, Alabama Shakespeare Festival, the Colorado Light Opera, Actors Guild Playhouse, and Theatre Coppell, among others.
 While living in Dallas, Andrew was in especially high demand playing in over 20 productions in 4 years.

-Andrew is the director of the Guatemalan-American International Jazz Camp, an annual camp that takes place in Guatemala.
-There, he directs the big band, jazz combos, as well as teaches jazz theory/improvisation and masterclasses.
+Andrew was the director of the Guatemalan-American International Jazz Camp, an annual camp that took place in Guatemala from 2014-2016.
+There, he directed the big band, jazz combos, as well as taught jazz theory/improvisation and masterclasses.
 He is also an award winning teacher, having been a three-time recipient of the Silver Medal “Best Should Teach” award, an award recognizing outstanding graduate teaching at the University of Colorado.
-His students have received music scholarships to universities, won chairs in honor bands and received superior ratings at both local and regional solo and ensemble contests.
+His students have received music scholarships and assistantships to major universities, won chairs in honor bands and received superior ratings at both regional and state solo and ensemble contests.